If you need assistance choosing countertops for your sensitivities, please contact me for a one-on-one consultation.

 They are made with phenol-formaldehyde as the main resin.
 Though there is some misrepresentation by some vendors, it’s not hard to find the documents for Richlite and PaperStone indicating formaldehyde as the resin.

 Both brands claim the final product contains no detectable formaldehyde and emits no VOCs.
-I have found that these brands do offgas formaldehyde when brand new, but they do make good progress rather quickly, depending on the thickness.
+I have found that these brands do offgas formaldehyde when brand new, but they do make good progress rather quickly, depending on the thickness – a thin piece only took a few days and a thicker slab took a few weeks.
 I have to have my nose up to the product to pick up the formaldehyde.

-I would use this product in my home though, I love how it looks and the offgassing is minor and will come to completion.
+I would use this product in my home though, I love how it looks and the offgassing is minor and does come to completion.

 Richlite is made with new paper, PaperStone is made with recycled paper.